The data meeting point for the whole sports ecosystem

 Sport data hub solutions serve as a focal point for sport organizations, public or private, to source, discover, exchange, and enrich sport data collected by the global value chain of the Sport Economy.

 The Data Exchange is a powerful common platform for data producers and users across the entire sports ecosystem: a forum for clubs, federations, and leagues, or between brands, sponsors or retailers.
-This platform opens up new accesses to data, breaking down silos and translating data into value, enabling new revenues through secured and structured exchanges.
+This platform opens up new accesses to data, translating data into value, enabling new revenues through secured and structured exchanges.
 Data Exchange technology also facilitates the compliance to appropriate data protection rules.

 Managing daily and real-time data updates regardless of the sport, from tennis players average serve speed to time on base for baseball players, clubs are the data foundation of the Sport Economy and the main data engine of “Sport Tech”.